SJern/quest_for_ml/notebooks/pca.md

 ![Have you ever questioned the nature of your reality?](assets/doesnt_look_like_anything.jpg)

-Its covariance matrix $C_X$ doesn't look that intersting either.
+Its covariance matrix $$C_X$$ doesn't look that intersting either.
 However, let us recall that the covariance matrix is always a symmetric matrix with the variances on its diagonal and the covariances off-diagonal, i.e., having the following form:
 $$
 \large
 \begin{vmatrix}